yetzt/counterclock/readme.md

 #### Jam Adjust

 Pressing Button A will increase the number of Jams.
-Pressing Button A will decrease the number of Jams.
+Pressing Button B will decrease the number of Jams.

 ### Halftime